This baked brown rice recipe is such a treat! The breakfast and dessert is healthy, too, providing more than a 1/2 cup of fruit in each serving.

 A few months ago, I got tested for food sensitivities.
 I'd been having horrible migraines and was feeling congested and pretty low-energy.
 As part of the diet therapy following the food sensitivity testing, I followed a pretty limited diet (only about 20 foods!)

 So I became creative with the limited list of foods that I could eat, including cooking with brown rice.
 On that list: almonds, rice, raspberries, banana lemon, and honey.
 Ta-dah!
 I created my Almond Raspberry Banana Baked Rice.
-(If you love bananas as much as I do, try my Chocolate Banana Nice Cream and my Mango Banana Almond Overnight Oats.)
+If you love bananas as much as I do, try:

 While I can thankfully eat many more foods now, this dish remains one of my favorite tasty and healthy—and works for breakfast or dessert.
 If eating for breakfast, pair it with a protein such as a plain Greek yogurt or a couple of scrambled eggs.
 (For more on food sensitivities, read my recent Sonima.com article, "What Does It Mean to Have Food Sensitivities?")